Performance art: Land art and performance

 In the late 1960s, diverse land art artists such as Robert Smithson or Dennis Oppenheim created environmental pieces that preceded performance art in the 1970s.
+Socially interactive happenings like the Vacant Lot of Cabbages 1978 brought the audience into the art along Duchampian lines.
 Works by conceptual artists from the early 1980s, such as Sol LeWitt, who made mural drawing into a performance act, were influenced by Yves Klein and other land art artists.
 Land art is a contemporary art movement in which the landscape and the artwork are deeply bound.
 It uses nature as a material (wood, soil, rocks, sand, wind, fire, water, etc.) to intervene on itself.
 The artwork is generated with the place itself as a starting point.
 The result is sometimes a junction between sculpture and architecture, and sometimes a junction between sculpture and landscaping that is increasingly taking a more determinant role in contemporary public spaces.
 When incorporating the artist's body in the creative process, it acquires similarities with the beginnings of performance art.